-Personalized experience Providers and connectors Behavior change Environment Outcomes Address needs GP Goal setting and maintenance Place Health and lifestyle 2018) Impact of LTC and multimorbidity: "I want to get back to work.
-I was used to doing things and it is really hard not being able to do all the things I used to do, yes, and I was al., 2021) Social factors: "This GP describes how GPs are overwhelmed and cannot provide support for social determinants of health such as social isolation, leading to patients being overlooked."
-(Kellezi et al., 2019) "GPs also discussed concerns about referring due to limited knowledge and understanding of the pathway and poor maintaining progress in BC and LTC self-management: "You can't [stop making health improvements].
+Personalized experience Providers and connectors Behavior change Environment Outcomes Address needs GP Goal setting and maintenance Place Health and lifestyle omebody to talk to."
+(Heijnders and Meijs, 2018) mpact of LTC and multimorbidity: "I want o get back to work.
+I was used to doing things and it is really hard not being able to do all he things I used to do, yes, and I was al., 2021) Social factors: "This GP describes how GPs are overwhelmed and cannot provide support for social determinants of health such as social isolation, leading to patients being overlooked."
+(Kellezi et al., 2019) "GPs also discussed concerns about referring due to limited knowledge and understanding of the pathway and poor maintaining progress in BC and LTC self- management: "You can't [stop making health improvements].
 You really, really can't because then it's the slippery, slippery slope back down."
 (Wildman et al., 2019) Fluctuating levels of engagement: "It was quite intense when [previous link worker] was first there.
 This guy now [current link worker] I've only met him twice, but everything seems sorted out.
 All I need is somebody to keep going."
-(Wildman et al., 2019) LTC Management: " service users were directed to by Link Workers were highlighted as extremely helpful, place" (Esmene et al., 2020) "Sense of place was also bound up with safety.
+(Wildman et al., 2019) LTC Management: " service users were directed to by Link Workers were highlighted as extremely helpful, particularly the combination of expert and peer-led advice on coping and symptom management strategies."
+(Moffatt et al., 2017) "[SP] supported realistic, progressive and personalized goal setting.
+Participants' expectations of progress were therefore place" (Esmene et al., 2020) "Sense of place was also bound up with safety.
 On the whole, walking groups provide individuals with a safe environment to pursue physical activity" (Esmene et al., 2020) " valuable connections can be enhanced through channelling individuals towards venues they have previous links to."
 (Esmene et al., 2020) Safe space: "Patients described their centres as a safe space where they felt welcomed and not judged for talking about personal issues or life experiences.
 They credited staff for creating a space that accepted people from all walks of life."
-(Bhatti et al., 2021) Storytelling: this process demonstrates how imagined places act as a positive mechanism to establish sociability amongst walking group participants."
-(Esmene et al., 2020) having something to look forward to, regaining control, becoming more self-reliant, regaining perspective and experiencing improved health."
-(Heijnders and Meijs, 2018) Improvement in mental health: "Patients attended programmes because it improved their moods, helped them manage anxiety or allowed them the opportunity to take a moment for themselves."
-(Bhatti et al., 2021) Improvement in self-management of health: "Social prescriptions helped
+(Bhatti et al., 2021) Storytelling: " this process demonstrates how imagined places act as a positive mechanism to establish sociability amongst walking group participants."
+(Esmene et al., 2020) up to 20 min I was up to 15 min on [the cross trainer] and I was pulling weights ' (Moffatt et al., 2017) Impact of SP: " participants mentioned the following ways in which they benefitted from [SP]: gaining new experiences - again, meeting new people exercising more and feeling good about i having something to look forward to, regaining control, becoming more self- reliant, regaining perspective and experiencing improved health."
+(Heijnder and Meijs, 2018) Improvement in mental health: "Patients attended programmes because it improve their moods, helped them manage anxiet or allowed them the opportunity to take moment for themselves."
+(Bhatti et al., 2021) Improvement in self- management of health: "Social prescriptions helped